mikepsinn/think-bynumbers-jekyll/_posts/2016-08-01-iran-terrorism-history.md

           <ul>
             <li>
               <strong><a href="https://en.wikipedia.org/wiki/United_States_support_for_Iraq_during_the_Iran%E2%80%93Iraq_war">United States support for Iraq during the Iran–Iraq War</a></strong>, as a counterbalance to post-revolutionary Iran, included several billion dollars worth of economic aid, the sale of dual-use technology, non-U.S. origin weaponry, military intelligence, Special Operations training, and direct involvement in warfare against Iran. <a href="https://en.wikipedia.org/wiki/United_States_support_for_Iraq_during_the_Iran%E2%80%93Iraq_war">Support from the U.S</a>. for Iraq was not a secret and was frequently discussed in open session of the Senate and House of Representatives.
-On June 9, 1992, <a href="http://web.archive.org/web/20140815195120/http://homepage.ntlworld.com/jksonc/docs/ir655-nightline-19920701.html">Ted Koppel </a>reported on ABC&#8217;s <em>Nightline</em>, &#8220;It is becoming increasingly clear that George Bush, operating largely behind the scenes throughout the 1980s, initiated and supported much of the financing, intelligence, and military help that built Saddam&#8217;s Iraq into&#8221; the power it became&#8221;, and &#8220;Reagan/Bush administrations permitted—and frequently encouraged—the flow of money, agricultural credits, dual-use technology, chemicals, and weapons to Iraq.&#8221;
+On June 9, 1992, <a href="http://web.archive.org/web/20140815195120/http://homepage.ntlworld.com/jksonc/docs/ir655-nightline-19920701.html">Ted Koppel </a>reported on ABC's <em>Nightline</em>, &#8220;It is becoming increasingly clear that George Bush, operating largely behind the scenes throughout the 1980s, initiated and supported much of the financing, intelligence, and military help that built Saddam's Iraq into&#8221; the power it became&#8221;, and &#8220;Reagan/Bush administrations permitted—and frequently encouraged—the flow of money, agricultural credits, dual-use technology, chemicals, and weapons to Iraq.&#8221;
             </li>
           </ul>
         </div>